 · Growing economy and population growth are the main drivers for oil & gas demand, increasing every year.

-· Import content in oil & gas sector is in the range of 15% for refinery to 67% for upstream.
+· Import content in the oil & gas sector is in the range of 15% for the refinery to 67% for upstream.

 · The oil and gas sector is highly liberalized to attract private investment and to increase domestic production.

-· Completion of national gas grid by construction of another 15,000 km of gas pipeline network, which is currently under various stages of implementation.
-Several industries are increasing consumption of natural gas in operations.
+· Completion of the national gas grid by the construction of another 15,000 km of gas pipeline network, which is currently under various stages of implementation.
+Several industries are increasing the consumption of natural gas in operations.

 · It is a transparent and level playing field for Indian private/foreign investors and national oil companies — both enjoy the same fiscal and contract terms.

-· Supportive Government Regime — ease of doing business moved to sector specific policy HELP (Hydrocarbon Exploration & Licensing Policy).
-Also to encourage private players and global oil companies, Income generated from storage and selling of Crude Oil in Strategic crude oil reserves has been exempted from Income Tax.
+· Supportive Government Regime — ease of doing business moved to sector-specific policy HELP (Hydrocarbon Exploration & Licensing Policy).
+Also to encourage private players and global oil companies, Income generated from the storage and selling of Crude Oil in Strategic crude oil reserves has been exempted from Income Tax.

 · Gas Initial is in place for Coalbed Methane (CBM) established at 9.8 Trillion cubic feet (Tcf) with the possibility of an upside.